Data model

 deleted_at timestamp Date of deletion

-The "connected_subnets_id" field is used to define a foreign key.
-However, this one does not seem to be used.
+The field "connected_subnets_id" is a foreign key.
+However, this one doesn't seem to be used.

 External input gateways